MirceaKitsune/python_raytracer/README.md

     - smooth: If false pixels are always sharp, if true use a bilinear filter when upscaling to the `scale` factor.
     - fps: Target number of frames per second, the end result may be lower or higher based on practical performance.
 FPS will be lowered when the window is not focused.
   - RENDER: Renderer related settings used by the camera.
+    - ambient: Ambient light intensity, light rays start with this amount of energy.
     - fov: Field of view in degrees, higher values make the viewport wider.
     - dof: Depth of field in degrees, higher values result in more randomness added to the initial ray velocity and distance blur.
     - skip: Pixels that are closer to the edge of the screen have a random chance of not being recalculated each frame.
 Improves performance at the cost of increased grain in the corners of the viewport where pixels may take a few frames to update.